blockplace1232/shutupdictio/README.md

-# SHUT UP Dictio!
+## SHUT UP Dictio!

-Are you tired of having your dictionary/thesaurs.com expirence too clustered and want a more seamless, streamlined expirenece?
-Look no further thatn SHUT UP Dictio!
+Are you tired of your dictionary/thesaurus.com experience feeling too cluttered and want a more seamless, streamlined browsing experience?
+Look no further than SHUT UP Dictio!

-Installation steps:
+Installation Steps:

-1. Install uBlock Origin (avalible on most browsers)
+  1. Install uBlock Origin (available on most browsers).

-2. Open the "settings menu" in the uBlock Origin's extentions page.
+  2. Open the "Settings Menu" in uBlock Origin's extension page.
   3. Paste in the code, and boom!

-4. Enjoy a peacefull browsing experience.
+  4. Enjoy a peaceful browsing experience.

-## What SHUT UP Dictio actually does.
+What SHUT UP Dictio Actually Does:

-Shut up dictio removes any and all bloat from your browsing from these websites.
-It removes all the games, puzzles, quizzes and anything else that could distract you.
-The website was made to only be used for dictionary/thesarus purposes and so this code removes it all and only leaves the bare minimum.
+SHUT UP Dictio removes all unnecessary clutter from these websites, including games, puzzles, quizzes, and anything else that could distract you.
+The website is meant to be used solely for dictionary and thesaurus purposes, and this code keeps only the essentials.

-## What SHUT UP Dictio doesn't do
+What SHUT UP Dictio Doesn't Do:

-It doesn't remove the banner at the bottom with the copyright information or cookies.
-It does not remove the option to easily switch between the sites.
+  It doesn't remove the banner at the bottom with copyright information or cookies.
+  It doesn't remove the option to easily switch between the dictionary and thesaurus sites.

-It does not remove the search bar and does not remove any dictionary or thesarus information.
+  It doesn't remove the search bar or any dictionary or thesaurus content.

-Please use this as much as you want, plus you can always add elements back into the website by just removing the line that deletes it.
+You can use this tool as much as you'd like, and you can always add elements back to the website by simply removing the line that deletes them.

-Thanks for using this :3
+Thanks for using SHUT UP Dictio! :3

-(Note: Those are not .com MS-DOS files, they are scripts to copy.
-They will not run if you download it.)
+(Note: These are not .com MS-DOS files; they are scripts to copy.
+They will not run if you download them.)

-## Bugs
+Bugs:

 None :3